 Mile 3 to 3.1: The last mile seemed extra long, perhaps, due to us now running up that slight grade.
 The course was an out and back.
 Again I felt good mostly due to the perfect temperatures.
 I left a little kick at the finish but also realized I was coming in way slower than I had though.
 Runners passed through a series of sprinklers at the finish line, cooling us off even more.

-In Summary: I enjoyed the course for the most part and found myself simply enjoying running 3+ miles “barefoot.”
+I enjoyed the course for the most part and found myself simply enjoying running 3+ miles “barefoot.”
 My feet and calves got a good workout.
 Given my lack of consistent running this summer, 5K races like the Lakewood Summer Meltdown have been keeping me honest.

 My race time was no where near where I thought it would be.
 I was hoping for something around 30:00 to 31:00.
 This race proved to be a reminder of how much I need to work on my speed again, and also that a race without a chip start can really botch your time.